foxdonut/meiosis-tracer/README.md

 # Meiosis-Tracer

-Meiosis-Tracer is a learning and debugging tool that traces, rewinds, and replays updates in a [Meiosis](http://meiosis.js.org) application.
+Meiosis-Tracer is a development and debugging tool that traces, rewinds, and replays snapshots in a [Meiosis](http://meiosis.js.org) application.
 You can also directly enter your own model snapshots and see the resulting view.